moosmann/matlab/README.md

    OR

+   Update to latest version: Fetch latest version of the 'master' branch from the remote repository 'origin' and reset/overwrite all local changes.
+New files that were created locally and which do not exist in the latest branch are not deleted.

+   git fetch origin master
+   git reset --hard origin/master

-   update to latest version.
-Back-up local files by branching if necessary:
+   Before updating you can back-up local files by branching if necessary:

    git add --all
    git commit -m "COMMIT MESSAGE" git branch NAME_OF_BRANCH

-   Fetch latest files and overwrite all changes:

-   git fetch origin master
+   To check which files were modified and which new (untracked files):

-   git reset --hard origin/master
+   git status

 How to start a reconstruction: